lalamove/konfig/README.md

 ### Parsers
-Parsers parse an io.Reader into a konfig.Store.
-There are used by some loaders to parse the data they fetch into the config store. the File Loader, Etcd Loader and HTTP Loader use Parsers.
+Parsers parse an `io.Reader` into a `konfig.Store`.
+These are used by some loaders to parse the data they fetch into the config store. the File Loader, Etcd Loader and HTTP Loader use Parsers.

 Config already has the following parsers:
 - [JSON Parser](parser/kpjson/README.md)